xyliatgithub/EN650654-2025/LabOne/readme.md

-# Lab 1 - Network Traffic & DoS Attack on GENI
+# Lab 1 - Network Traffic & DoS Attack

-In this lab, we will perform an experimental Denial-of-Service attack and collect network packets on the GENI testbed.
-First your request to join the class project needs to be approved by the instructor or CA. So please send out the request ASAP!!
+In this lab, we will perform an experimental Denial-of-Service attack and collect network packets.

-## GENI 101
+## Setup

-Please set up your GENI account ASAP.
-Go to [https://portal.geni.net] and log in with your JHU ID.
-You may need to search for "Johns Hopkins" the first time.
-After you log into the GENI Portal, find Join the Project button and request to join the class project named "EN650654-2021".
-- Once you are approved to join the project, you can create your own experiment slices.
-- For Windows users, please refer to these getting started series of [win-1](http://mountrouidoux.people.cofc.edu/CyberPaths/GettingStartedWindows.html) and [win-2](http://mountrouidoux.people.cofc.edu/CyberPaths/GettingStartedWindowsHelloGENI.html).
-- For Mac users, please refer to these guides of [mac-1](http://mountrouidoux.people.cofc.edu/CyberPaths/GettingStartedMac.html) and [mac-2](http://mountrouidoux.people.cofc.edu/CyberPaths/GettingStartedMacHelloGENI.html).
+Go to http://www.cis.syr.edu/~wedu/seed/lab_env.html to install the pre-built VM image (Ubuntu 16.04 32 bits).

+• VM setup instruction (in Virtualbox): http://www.cis.syr.edu/~wedu/seed/Labs_16.04/Documents/SEEDVM_VirtualBoxManual.pdf
+• User manual (contains the usernames and passowrds): http://www.cis.syr.edu/~wedu/seed/Documentation/Ubuntu16_04_VM/Ubuntu16_04_VM_Manual.pdf

+In this lab, you need to have three VMs under the same local network.
+Note that these three VMs should be in the promiscuous mode in order to listen to traffics from other VMs.
+Once you have configured a VM, you can simply clone that VM for two more times to complete the VM setup.
+Please refer to Appendix A and B of the VM setup instruction.

 ## Lab Instructions

-Please follow the instructions on [this page](http://mountrouidoux.people.cofc.edu/CyberPaths/networktrafficandddos.html) to complete the lab.
-In case the hyperlink does not work, here's the full URL: [http://mountrouidoux.people.cofc.edu/CyberPaths/networktrafficandddos.html]
+1. Please follow the instructions on [this page](https://seedsecuritylabs.org/Labs_16.04/PDF/TCP_Attacks.pdf) to complete the task 1: SYN Flooding Attack of the lab.
+In case the hyperlink does not work, here's the full URL: [https://seedsecuritylabs.org/Labs_16.04/PDF/TCP_Attacks.pdf].
+2. You need to fulfill some required additional tasks.

+## Lab Instructions

 **Note: A few changes are needed in order to successfully run this lab:**
 - Setup: Step 5: Please use the new rspec file "denialOfServiceLevel1_NEW.txt" instead of the file at the given link.
 You can use the File option or copy the content of "denialOfServiceLevel1_NEW.txt" using the Text Box option.